pepkit/pepspec/docs/looper/tutorial/initialize.md

 canada,province,data/canada.txt
 ```

-Each row corresopnd to a sample, with a unique identifier under `sample_name`, a pointer to its corresponding file in `file_path`, and any other information you want to include about the sample (in this case, `area_type`).
+Each row corresponds to a sample, with a unique identifier under `sample_name`, a pointer to its corresponding file in `file_path`, and any other information you want to include about the sample (in this case, `area_type`).
 These will be the different values available to pass to your pipeline.

 ## Step 4: Create the pipeline